arnicas/interactive-vis-course/Week7/README.md

 <img src="nested_data.png">

+See **example lines_d3nest.html** for how to deal with this, to group by country and then plot the lines.

-There are d3 functions to return just the keys -- d3.keys(), and just the values: d3.values().
+There are also d3 functions to return just the keys -- d3.keys(), and just the values: d3.values().

 * Read: http://learnjsdata.com/group_data.html
 * See examples here: http://bl.ocks.org/phoebebright/raw/3176159/.
-* See working code example in lines_transition.html.
+* See another working code example in **lines_transition.html.**

 ### array.filter